webdiscus/pug-plugin/README.md

 [![node](https://img.shields.io/npm/dm/pug-plugin)](https://www.npmjs.com/package/pug-plugin)

 This plugin extract HTML and CSS from `pug` `html` `scss` `css` files defined in `webpack entry` and save into separate files.
-The plugin can extract CSS from the styles required in pug template.
-The plugin resolves the `url` in CSS so no additional url resolver is required.
+The plugin can extract CSS and JavaScript from source files required in pug, without necessary to define them in the webpack entry.

 Using the `pug-plugin` no longer requires additional plugins and loaders such as:
 - [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)